 It is now clear that polycomb‐mediated epigenetic repression has been suggested to involve protein accessory factors, DNA sequence elements, nucleosomes carrying specific epigenetic marks and RNAs, including ncRNA and mRNA.
 It is far from being understood how these factors work together to modulate the function of PRCs throughout development and in cancer in order to maintain the repressed state of genes.
 We are using cutting-edge genomic and proteomic approaches in mammalian cells, in combination with structural biology, biochemistry and biophysics in order to determine the molecular mechanism of gene-repression by the polycomb machinery.
 Our previous work into this researches them including identifying how PRC2 is interacting with RNA (Zhang et al. 2019) and the molecular basis for the regulation of PRC2 by its accessory subunit PALI1 (Zhang et al. 2021).

 How are chromatin-modifying factors regulated by lncRNAs and mRNA transcripts?

 Multiple chromatin-modifying factors were shown to be recruited to chromatin by interactions with lncRNAs.
 Among these chromatin modifiers, PRC2 is one of the most studied.
-Previous studies indicated that PRC2 associated with hundreds to thousands of RNA transcripts in both mouse and human cells.
+Previous studies indicated that PRC2 associated with hundreds to thousands of RNA transcripts, including lncRNAs and mRNA, in both mouse and human cells.
 Some evidence implies that PRC1 is also subjected to RNA-mediated regulation, although the extent of this phenomenon and the molecular mechanism has not been studied in depth.
 We provided evidence for promiscuous RNA-binding by PRC2 in vitro and in vivo (Davidovich et al. 2013, Davidovich et al. 2015) and showed that it is attributed to interactions with an abundant motif of multiple G-tracts and G-quadruplex-forming sequences (Wang et al. 2017).
-From the protein side, we mapped an RNA-binding sire within the regulatory center of PRC2 (Zhang et al. 2019).
+From the protein side, we mapped an RNA-binding sire within the regulatory centre of PRC2 (Zhang et al. 2019).
 From a technical point of view, while working on this project we also develop tools for the identification of protein-RNA interactions using crosslinking mass spectrometry (Gail et al. 2020).
 We aim to understand how RNA regulates PRC2 at the molecular level.